Corporate Card Policy and Procedures

 - Is issued a purchasing card in his/her name and is authorized to make purchases of goods and services for his/her assigned area of responsibility in accordance with the policies and procedures defined in the program

-- Retain proper documentation for purchases made which specifically identifies the goods purchased. - Typically, a store receipt or purchasing card charge receipt is provided to the card holder at the point of sale.
-If this documentation is not provided, the cardholder should prepare and sign a missing receipt afadavit form describing the purchase including the merchant name and address, items or services purchased and their purpose, date, location, amount (including sales tax).
+- Retain proper documentation for purchases made which specifically identifies the goods purchased. - Typically, a store receipt or purchasing card charge receipt is provided to the cardholder at the point of sale.
+If this documentation is not provided, the cardholder should prepare and sign a missing receipt affidavit form describing the purchase including the merchant name and address, items or services purchased and their purpose, date, location, amount (including sales tax).

 - Reconciles receipts to online transaction data on a monthly (more frequently as high volumes requires) basis through the Bank of America Works system.
-This system provides cardholders and managers with the data needed to reconcile and approve individual transactions, allocate costs to the appropriate account category, and monitor monthly spending activity in real time.
-Cardholders should review and approve any charge made by clicking the box nest to each transaction.
-The cardholder should correct any incorrect charges with the vendor and dispute unresolvable charges.
+This system provides cardholders and managers with the data needed to reconcile and approve individual transactions, allocate costs to the appropriate account category, and monitor monthly spending activity in real-time.
+Cardholders should review and approve any charge made by clicking the box next to each transaction.
+The cardholder should correct any incorrect charges with the vendor and dispute any unresolved charges.

 - Adheres to single transaction and monthly dollar limits.